Buy to Let Property Advice: 10 Essential Tips

 If you’re a basic-rate taxpayer, Capital Gains Tax will be charged at 18% of any increased value on the property and 28% for higher-rate payers.
 For the tax year 2020/21, the allowance is £12,000.

 As you’ll be owning a second property, you will have to pay an additional 3% of Stamp Duty in England and Northern Ireland, 4% of Land Transaction Tax in Wales and 4% of Land and Building Transaction Tax in Scotland, on top of the initial band.
-To learn more, read stamp duty costs on second homes.
+To learn more, read: What is Stamp Duty?

 7. Think About Other Costs Involved

 Buying a buy-to-let property comes with additional costs that you should factor in.

-You’ll have to hire a conveyancing solicitor to take care of the legal side of the purchase, which on average will cost £1,040.
+You’ll have to find a conveyancing solicitor to take care of the legal side of the purchase, which on average will cost £1,040.
 You should also get a property survey to check for any hidden damage, which averages at around £500-£800, depending on the type of property you’re buying.

 8. Understand the Legal Process